A completely random selection of snaps and misinterpretations from my travels. Enjoy x

 Falling for Paris

-Paris or Blackpool?
-It’s so difficult to tell
+Is this Paris or Blackpool?
+With gloomy weather, a big pointy tower and donkey trekking, it’s so difficult to tell

 My dear friend Anne Guy commented that this was “…a great art installation by Two-shoes Lautrec”.